chistotinsa/YOLOv8m_neuron_detection/README.md

 Many thanks to Daria Avrova for the idea of ​​the project, organization and providing the dataset, and to all those who helped us with the dataset annotation:

-Avrova Daria Kirillovna
+Avrova Daria Kirillovna,
-Zyrin Artem Vladimirovich
+Zyrin Artem Vladimirovich,
-Savchenko Alexandra Vitalievna
+Savchenko Alexandra Vitalievna,
-Vityak Elizaveta Alekseevna
+Vityak Elizaveta Alekseevna,
-Bromberg Anastasia Alekseevna
+Bromberg Anastasia Alekseevna,
-Tretyakova Alina Dmitrievna
+Tretyakova Alina Dmitrievna,
 Minnebaev Ruslan Ildusovich